 - The requirements of local institutional review boards should be followed.

-- Authorship: All authors must fulfill the ICJME criteria for authorship.
+- Authorship: As with all article types, authors must fulfill the ICJME criteria for authorship.

 Questions can be addressed to Andrea Cruz, MD, MPH, section editor for Diagnostic Dilemmas and Clinical Reasoning, here.